Restioson/xtra/README.md

 their docs to learn more about each).
 If you have any questions, feel free to [open an issue](https://github.com/Restioson/xtra/issues/new) or message me on the [Rust discord](https://bit.ly/rust-community).

+## Nightly API

+There is also a different nightly API, which is **incompatible with the stable api**..
+For an example, check out `examples/nightly.rs`.
+To enable it, remove the default features from the dependency in the Cargo.toml.
+This API uses GATs and Type Alias Impl Trait to remove one boxing of a future, but according to my benchmarks, this impact has little effect.
+Your mileage may vary.
+GATs are unstable and can cause undefined behaviour in safe rust, and the combination of GAT + TAIT can break rustdoc.
+Therefore, the tradeoff is a (possibly negligible) performance boost for less support and instability.
+Generally, the only situation I would recommend this to be used in is for code written for xtra 0.2.

 ## Latest Breaking Changes
 From version 0.2.x to 0.3.0:
 - The default API of the `Handler` trait has now changed to an `async_trait` so that xtra can compile on stable.